Anastasiia-Ni/computor_v1/README.md

 ### Solution Methods
 #### Addition of Monomials
-The `addition_monomials` function checks if the equation is false or an identity and prints the appropriate message.
+- Check if the equation is false or an identity and print the appropriate message.

 #### Linear Equation
-The `solve_linear_equation` function solves and prints the result for a linear equation.
+- Solve and print the result for a linear equation.

 #### Quadratic Equation
-- The `solve_quadratic_equation` function calculates the discriminant and determines the method for further solution.
+- Calculate the discriminant and determine the method for further solution.
 - It includes methods for when the discriminant is zero, positive, or negative.

 #### Cubic Equation